eswan18/ethanswan.com/coffee_shop_ratings/chicago.md

 I moved to Chicago in the summer of 2020, and that brought a lot of life changes.
 One thing that hasn't changed is my habit of visiting and critiquing coffee shops.
-However, in the throes of Coronavirus quarantine, my priorities have shifted considerably -- mostly toward good coffee and service, with less emphasis on seating, aesthetic, and wifi, for obvious reasons.
+However, in the throes of Coronavirus quarantine, my priorities shifted considerably -- mostly toward good coffee and fast service, with less emphasis on seating, aesthetic, and wifi, for obvious reasons.
+But more recently my tastes have begun to regress, which will surely be reflected in upcoming reviews.

 The following are arranged from highest- to lowest-rated.
 <br><br>